ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop3.md

 ![Amdahls Law]({{page.root}}{% link fig/AmdahlFormula.png %})

-In general you won't achieve this factor, because there are always overheads associated with parallel execution (such as communication, or resource contention).
+In general you won't achieve this factor, because there are always overheads associated with parallel execution (such as communication, or resource contention), but it is often not hard to come close to this factor.
-Therefore, you should think about wether it's wroth investing the time.
+Therefore, you should think about wether it's worth investing the time.

 ## Making things go faster

-When most people want to make their code or workflow faster, they think of optimization.
-Specifically, code optimization.

-Before we engage in any kind of optimization, there are a few things we should do first:
-- Understand what the problem is (or rather, confirm a problem exists)
-- Measure the current state of things (benchmark + first profile)
-- Have a target in mind for what is "good enough"

 When thinking about the problem, remember that your code doesn't run in isolation.
 It runs as part of a larger workflow, that includes other pieces of code as well as non-automated things like researcher thinking time.